Food & Drink

 coast surfers paradise

-$2.5 million was spent bringing this landmark venue to life and luxury resonates in every aspect of COAST Beach Bar & Kitchen; from the sleek coastal furnishings, to the contrasting brass, leather and marble fixtures, to the standout 14-metre marble bar.
+The $2.5 million that brought this landmark venue to life and luxury resonates in every aspect of COAST Beach Bar & Kitchen; from the sleek coastal furnishings, to the contrasting brass, leather fixtures, to the standout 14-metre marble bar.
 The modern share-style menu celebrates the best of Australian seasonal produce and is centred around flavours of land and sea.

-Setting COAST leagues apart from the pack, a Spanish-style Josper wood and charcoal oven is used to infuse signature dishes with a bespoke smoked flavour, with a large portion of the menu dedicated to ‘Josper Fired’ dishes.
-The jewel in COAST'S crown is a 2,000-stron wine bottle cellar that boasts 120 wines sourced chiefly from top Australian vineyards.
+Setting COAST leagues apart from the pack, a Spanish-style Josper wood and charcoal oven infuses signature dishes with a bespoke smoked flavour.
+That's why a large portion of the menu dedicated to ‘Josper Fired’ dishes.
+The jewel in COAST'S crown is a 2,000-strong wine bottle cellar that boasts 120 wines sourced chiefly from top Australian vineyards.

 Citrique

-Perched above the hustle and bustle of Surfers Paradise, lies the foodie paradise that is Citrique.
-Renowned for its long weekend lunches and seafood market experience, Citrique is a unqiue and chic dining experience that excels at its signature ocean and paddock-to-plate style dining.
+Nestled away from the hustle and bustle of Surfers Paradise, lies the culinary paradise that is Citrique within JW Marriott Gold Coast.
+Renowned for its long weekend lunches and seafood market experience, Citrique is a unique and chic dining experience that excels at its signature ocean and paddock-to-plate style dining.

-Their award-winning seafood buffet will have you sampling a variety of fresh, local seafood for the ultimate sea-to-table experience.
-If a buffet presents too many sumptous options for you to choose from, dive into their larger plates—which all showcase local ingredients—like the oven baked snow fish with wood-fired cauliflower, macadamia and wattle seed crumble, cauliflower puree, lime finger and beurre blanc.
+Their award-winning seafood buffet offers a variety of fresh, local seafood for the ultimate sea-to-table experience.
+If a buffet presents too many sumptous options for you to choose from, dive into their larger plates—like the Chef's signature Moreton Bay bug dumplings with lobster bisque sauce and the oven baked snow fish with cauliflower textures and wattle seed dukkah.
+My recommendation?
+Don't leave without trying the impressive Rose Illusion dessert with Frangelico and 33% valrhona milk chocolate mousse.

 Isla Cantina